 Rev up your metabolism.
 The ultimate buzz phrase tossed around as the simple weight-loss solution.
 But the fast fact is there’s no conclusive evidence that we can significantly, and permanently, change how our body processes food for energy or heat—the essence of metabolism.

-Your body’s basal metabolic rate, measured as resting metabolic rate (RMR), accounts for 70 percent of your metabolism.
+Your body’s basal metabolic rate, measured as resting metabolic rate (RMR), accounts for 70% of your metabolism.
 It’s the amount of energy your body burns to keep itself functioning while at rest.
 (Think keeping your body temperature steady, your heart beating, your digestive processing functioning.)
 This is what people refer to when they talk about speeding up their metabolism.

 “There are trade-offs depending on the individual that’s doing (these interventions),” says Lawrence Cheskin, MD, director of clinical research at the Global Obesity Prevention Center at Johns Hopkins Bloomberg School of Public Health.